Creating Women Entrepreneurship Opportunities through Personal Hygiene and Sanitation Programme in Haiderpur Haryana, India

 The manufacturing and availability of low‐cost disposable sanitary napkins will address these issues in a substantial way.
 The lack of affordable and adequate sanitary pads is one of the key obstacles for adolescent girls to attend school.
 Another impact that the sanitary pads will have on women and girls is the sense of dignity it brings with it.
 Regular access to proper menstrual hygiene has proven to increase a sense of self‐esteem and body confidence.

-The We Are Water Foundation‐supported Sanitary Napkin Manufacturing Unit is an initiative for women who have no access to high‐quality low‐cost sanitary napkins due to taboo or price.
+THe We Are Water Foundation‐supported Sanitary Napkin Manufacturing Unit is an initiative for women who have no access to high‐quality low‐cost sanitary napkins due to taboo or price.
 This project is designed to promote not just menstrual hygiene but also to provide economic empowerment to women through entrepreneurship opportunities.
 The project aims to engage women SHGs for the production of sanitary napkins and promotion of livelihood and Menstrual Hygiene Management (MSM).
 Girls and women in poor economic settings often lack access to affordable sanitary napkins and the consequences they suffer as a result are huge.

 The project seeks to promote around 50,000 women in slum areas of Delhi NCR by educating them and creating awareness amongst them on sanitation and hygiene through Self Help Group model.
 This programme is for the women belonging to the below poverty line and Economically Weaker Sections (EWS) of the society.